 There should be an Academy Award for trailer editors.
 Do you remember how excited you were when the teaser trailer for Rogue One was released?
 In less than a minute and a half, the trailer sets a brooding tone that had never been seen in the Star Wars universe.
 Jyn's sarcasm doesn't feel fluffed by a script doctor and the Rebels are at each other's throats.
 And when the Imperial alarm begins to sound, it's game over for your nerves.

 There's no way that a feature-length film could live up to that kind of specific cinematic experience unless one singular vision is able to shine throughout the film.
 And even in some films where an auteur is able to control every aspect of the film (The VVitch, or The Force Awakens, for example), the feelings that the feature evokes will never hit you as hard as the trailer.
 That has less to do with attention spans and more to do with the ability for a trailer to have a very specific intent and carry it out to its fullest.
 A film like Rogue One has a lot of fish to fry, and because of that, things begin to fall apart.

-Why Is It So Hard to Grab a File?
+51 people just voted on Why Is It So Hard to Grab a File?

 This is obviously a plot contrivance, but it's frustrating to watch characters who have been able to steal an Imperial ship, sneak onto a base through a science shield, and outmaneuver the Empire on a rainy science planet struggle to find a computer file.
 When smart characters act dumb in order to add tension to your movie, your movie becomes dumb, and it threatens to turn the audience dumb if they go along with it.

-Why Do You Have to Cock a Laser Rifle?
+51 people just voted on Why Do You Have to Cock a Laser Rifle?

 Maybe this is nitpicking, but it's weird, right?
 It's a laser.
 Why do you have to cock the gun?
 It's just a poor structural design.